 Many different kinds of particles can harm the lungs.
 Some are organic, meaning that they are made of materials that contain carbon and are part of living organisms (such as grain dusts, cotton dust, or animal dander).
 Some are inorganic, meaning that they usually come from nonliving sources, such as metals or minerals (for example, asbestos).

 Different types of particles produce different reactions in the body.
 Some particles—animal dander, for example—can cause allergic reactions, such as hay fever–like symptoms or a type of asthma.
 Other particles cause harm not by triggering allergic reactions but by being toxic to the cells of the airways and air sacs in the lung.
-Some particles, such as quartz dust and asbestos, may cause chronic irritation that can lead to scarring of lung tissue (pulmonary fibrosis—see see Idiopathic Interstitial Pneumonias).
+Some particles, such as quartz dust and asbestos, may cause chronic irritation that can lead to scarring of lung tissue (pulmonary fibrosis—see see Overview of Idiopathic Interstitial Pneumonias).
 Certain toxic particles, such as asbestos, can cause lung cancer, especially in people who smoke, or cancer of the lining of the chest and lung (mesothelioma), regardless of the person's smoking history.

 Air Pollution-Related Illness